nickwimer/ytScripts/README.md

 The proper order should be `black`, then `isort`, finally `flake8` to catch any issues.
 If there are further changes, repeat the formatting sequence

-Most scripts can now make full use of parallel processing either over multiple datasets in a timeseries or through domain decomposition (depending on the application).
+Most scripts can now make full use of parallel processing either over multiple datasets in a time series or through domain decomposition (depending on the application).
 Just submit using `mpirun -np X` (or system equivalent).
-This is particularly usefull when dealing with a large number of time outputs or with very large data.
+This is particularly useful when dealing with a large number of time outputs or with very large data.

 # Scripts for Data Extractions

-Scripts for data extraction and maniupulation are located under `data_extraction/`
+Scripts for data extraction and manipulation are located under `data_extraction/`

 ## extract_slices.py

 Extracts 2D slices along specified normal and saves to a npz for later analysis.

 Ex: `python data_extraction/extract_slices.py -p DATA_DIR/ --field "Y(NC12H26)" --normal x --min 0.005 --max 0.1 --num_slices 16`